josiahbjorgaard/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/04-connect-pcmanager.md

 +++
 title = "c.
-Connect to Pcluster Manager (Post-Event)" date = 2019-09-18T10:46:30-04:00 weight = 50
+Post-Event: Connect to Pcluster Manager (Skip)" date = 2019-09-18T10:46:30-04:00 weight = 40
 tags = ["tutorial", "initialize", "ParallelCluster"]
 +++

 {{% notice warning %}}
-Skip this step if you are doing the labs during the re:Invent workshop.
+**Skip this step if you are doing the labs during the re:Invent workshop.**
 {{% /notice %}}

 1. Got to the AWS Console, in the search box search for [**AWS CloudFormation**](https://console.aws.amazon.com/cloudformation/home) and click on that service.